PierreQuignon/The-good-corner/README.md

-to start working :
+To start working :

-The first time, copy the variables of.env.sample to a .env file and set it

-commands on dev :
+git clone of the project

+npm install separately in frontend and backend folders

+Make sure there's an .env file in the backend folder and .env and .env.sample files in the project root.

+To start the project :

+Open the Docker Desktop application

 docker compose -f docker-compose.yml up --build

-command to run the docker-compose.prod.yml for production:

-docker compose -f docker-compose.prod.yml up --build
+To kill the project :

+Open a new terminal tab and run: docker ps

+Run the command followed by the id of all docker images: docker kill 16548484 684848 8448485